open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 ### Technical Questions

-#### Q10: What is the purpose of nations and communities, and how do they work together?
+#### Q10: What is the purpose of Nations and Communities, and how do they work together?

 We use the nation/community infrastructure because we often deploy our software in places without internet.
 Nations are the services sitting in the cloud (which are connected to the internet).
 Communities, which run locally on Raspberry Pis and/or laptops, are run on an *intranet* but are most of the time not connected to the *internet*.
 Because nations are connected to the internet, they allow a connection process between us (with internet) and users on communities (without internet).
 To sync with a nation, however, a community needs to be connected to the internet so that information can be sent in both directions.